The Present (2020 film): Cast

+Production

+The opening scene of Yusef waiting to cross the border of the enclave was produced on location with guerrilla filmmaking; Nabulsi described it as "probably the most rewarding scene” in the film to make":

 Accolades

 The film premiered at the Clermont-Ferrand International Short Film Festival, where it won the Audience Award for Best Film.
 It subsequently won awards at the Cleveland International Film Festival, the Brooklyn Film Festival, and the Palm Springs International Festival of Short Films.

 In 2021, it was nominated for the Academy Award for Best Live Action Short Film and won the BAFTA Award for Best Short Film.

-Reviews
+Reception

 The film received 5-star reviews by the UK Film Review and Eye for Film, and 4-star reviews by For Reel and View of the Arts.
 Madison Ford, writing in the UK Film Review, described the film as "an eye-opening piece of art that captivates from the offset", whilst Taylor Beaumont in For Reel writes that the film is a "fantastic showcase for the restrained but powerful acting talents of Saleh Bakri and... a powerful snapshot of the humanity some of us sacrifice just to buy our eggs for the week".
 In an interview with Nabulsi, film journalist E. Nina Rothe wrote that the film's name can refer to both a gift and the present day.

-A Hebrew-language review from Amir Bogen in Ynet comparing The Present with the Israeli film White Eye states that it surprising to see The Present in the shortlist for Academy Awards given the plot pattern, its emotional exploitation, and its conscious simplicity and goes on to say "it presents one-sided messages and a loss of authenticity to the situation (not to mention the Hebrew with a strong Arabic accent of the soldiers played by Palestinian actors)".
+A Hebrew-language review from Amir Bogen in Ynet negatively compared The Present with the Israeli film White Eye, accusing the film of "emotional exploitation" and criticizing "the simplicity with which [Nablusi] addresses the issue...".
+Bogen also claimed the film presented "a loss of authenticity to the situation", noting that the Israeli soldiers in the film spoke Hebrew with Arabic accents, and implied the film was false in its depiction of Israel occupying the West Bank.